jphmrst/PLC/src/plc/fp/Poly.lagda.md

 if these exercises, the character-manipulating functions of module `Data.Char` will be helpful.

+The `toList` and `fromList` functions expect to use the version of `List` from Agda's standard library, not the one we developed here.
+So work these exercises in a `.agda` file of their own.
+Paste in the `open import` statements from the top of this file, plus

+    open import Data.List

 ##### Exercise `capitalize` (practice) {#capitalize}

 Write a function `capitalize` which converts all lower-case letters in